ypcd/gstunnel/README.md

 ---------------------------------------------
 This is a secure network tunnel.

-note:
-It is recommended to use the project source code of version 2.7 or higher.
-The source code of version lower than 2.7 has serious security vulnerabilities.
+Note: It is recommended to use the project source code of version 2.7 or higher.
+The source code lower than 2.7 has serious security vulnerabilities.

 [Introduction of gstunnel]

-gstunnel is a high-performance, high-concurrency cross-platform lightweight security network encryption pipeline developed based on the go language, supporting the tcp protocol.
+gstunnel is a high-performance, high-concurrency cross-platform lightweight security network encryption pipeline developed based on the go language, and it supports the tcp protocol.

 The project adopts multi-coroutine and lock-free mode to ensure the high performance and high concurrency of gstunnel.